 This WMP describes the range of activities that SMUD is taking to mitigate the threat of power-line ignited wildfires, including its various programs, policies and procedures.
-This plan is subject to direct supervision by SMUD's Board of Directors and primary responsibility for its implementation resides with the Chief Grid Strategy and Operations Officer.
+This plan is subject to direct supervision by SMUD's Board of Directors and primary responsibility for its implementation resides with the Chief Operating Officer.

-This plan meets or exceeds the requirements of PUC section 8387 for publicly owned electric utilities to prepare a WMP by January 1, 2020, and annually thereafter.
-Reference Table 1 below for plan compliance and corresponding sections.
+This plan meets or exceeds the requirements of PUC section 8387 for publicly owned electric utilities to prepare a WMP.
+Reference Table 1 for plan compliance and corresponding sections.